Construction Firm CPA in California: Tax Strategy for Builders

 Vehicle and mileage

-Trucks and vehicles used for the business can be deducted either via actual expenses (fuel, maintenance, insurance, depreciation) or standard mileage rate — whichever yields the larger deduction.
+Trucks and vehicles used for the business can be deducted either via actual expenses (fuel, maintenance, insurance, depreciation) or the standard mileage rate — 72.5 cents per mile for the first half of 2026, raised to 76 cents per mile effective July 1, 2026 in a rare mid-year IRS adjustment — whichever method yields the larger deduction.
 Job-site driving, supply runs, and travel between projects all count; commuting from home does not.

 Subcontractor payments